 {\em \underline{Construct Validity}}: Varied prompts may lead to varied input distributions, potentially affecting results.
 To address this, we define the prompts with well-specified~structure as shown in Table~\ref{tab:prompt_templates}.

-\section{Related work}
+\section{Related Work}

-is closely related to \textsc{CoverUp}~\cite{pizzorno2025coverup}, which combines coverage analysis, code context, and iterative feedback in prompts to guide LLMs in generating test cases that improve code coverage.
-However, {\tool} introduces key advancements over CoverUp.
-First, {\tool} provides more focused and relevant context to the LLM by leveraging backward slicing from the target line, whereas CoverUp supplies function-level code segments, increasing the risk of distraction and hallucination.
-Second, CoverUp only considers passive feedbacks by listing all the uncovered lines and retrying the prompting without any helpful guidance.
-In contrast, {\tool} augments the prompt with execution in-lines that expose relevant variable values and program state, thereby helping the LLM reason more effectively on reaching the target line.
-Finally, CoverUp uses program analysis (PA) to fix the syntactically incorrect generated test code.
-We leverage PA to improve both incorrectly generated test cases and LLMs' test case generation.
+is closely related to \textsc{CoverUp}~\cite{pizzorno2025coverup}, which combines coverage analysis, code context, and iterative feedback in prompting LLMs to improve code coverage.
+However, {\tool} introduces key advancements.
+First, {\tool} provides more focused context to the LLM by leveraging backward slicing from the target line, whereas CoverUp supplies function-level code segments.
+Second, CoverUp only considers passive feedbacks with all the uncovered lines and retries the prompting without any helpful guidance.
+In contrast, {\tool} augments the prompt with execution in-lines that expose relevant variables and program state, thereby helping LLMs reach the target line.
+Finally, CoverUp uses PA to fix the syntactically incorrect generated test code.
+We leverage PA to improve both incorrectly generated tests and LLMs' test generation.